cdapio/hydrator-plugins/README.rst

 CDAP exposes developer APIs (Application Programming Interfaces) for creating applications and accessing core CDAP services.
-CDAP defines and implements a diverse collection of services that implement, deploy, run, and manage applications and data on existing Hadoop infrastructure such as HBase, HDFS, YARN, MapReduce, Hive, and Spark.
+CDAP defines and implements a diverse collection of services that support applications and data on existing Hadoop infrastructure such as HBase, HDFS, YARN, MapReduce, Hive, and Spark.

 You can run applications ranging from simple MapReduce Jobs through complete ETL (extract, transform, and load) pipelines all the way up to complex, enterprise-scale data-intensive